Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-3-calling-api.md

 - The subscription keys can be fetched from the Developer Portal.
 Open the main Developer Portal page, then click on **Profile** in the top menu.

 - Prepare the url in a text editor:
-Concat the base url and the subscription key for the **Starter** and **Unlimited**, and update modify the url with your APIM instance:
+Concat the base url and the subscription key for the **Starter** and **Unlimited**, and update modify the url with your Azure API Management instance:

 ```
 https://YOUR_APIM.azure-api.net/colors/random?key=STARTER_PRIMARY_KEY_HERE